Pudrick/Pudrick/README.md

 ## Something about:

-- 🌱 Want to learn lots of awesome things.
+- 🌱 Want to learn more awesome things.

 - ⚡ Fun fact: Using spaces instead of tabs is the root of all evil.